Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Regression Tree Approach to HDLM

 \subsection{Computation}

-The nested tree DLM is estimated by sampling from the posterior distribution using MCMC.
-As in BART, we apply Bayesian backfitting \citep{Hastie2000} to estimate the effects for each modifier tree and apply the independent Metropolis-Hastings (MH) algorithm to update modifier trees and treed DLMs.
-Our algorithm differs from BART in several ways.
+We estimate nested tree HDLM by sampling from the posterior distribution using Markov chain Monte Carlo (MCMC) methods.
+As in BART, we apply Bayesian backfitting \citep{Hastie2000} to estimate effects for each modifier tree and apply an independent Metropolis-Hastings (MH) algorithm to update modifier and treed DLM structures.
+Our algorithm differs from other BART implementations in several ways.
 First, we control for a set of fixed effects when estimating the heterogeneous DLMs.
 Second, each terminal node of the modifier tree has a unique treed DLM structure that is learned from the data and must be updated.
-We briefly outline our algorithm and provide full details in Supplementary Materials Section 3.
+We briefly outline our algorithm and provide full details in Supplementary Materials Section 2.

-To improve estimates of the distributed lag function we integrate the fixed effect parameters, $\boldsymbol\gamma$, out of the data likelihood.
-Updates to the modifier tree occur through the four proposal steps described in \cite{Chipman1998}: grow, prune, change, and swap.
-The grow step adds an additional split at a terminal node, and prune removes a split from an internal node connected to two terminal nodes.
-The change step modifies a binary splitting rule at an internal node.
-Swap reverses the order of rules in two adjacent internal nodes.
+To account for potential changes in dimensionality during modifier tree updates we integrate over all terminal node effects, $\delta_{abc}$.
+The update can then proceed with a MH step similar to that used in BART.
+To improve updates for tree structures and estimates of distributed lag functions we integrate the fixed effect parameters, $\boldsymbol\gamma$, and model variance, $\sigma^2$, out of the data likelihood.
+Updates to modifier tree structures occur through the four proposal steps described in \cite{Chipman2012}: grow, prune, change, and swap.
+The grow step adds an additional split at a terminal node; prune removes a split from an internal node connected to two terminal nodes; change step modifies a binary splitting rule at an internal node; and swap reverses the order of rules in two adjacent internal nodes.

-Each terminal node of the modifier tree has a unique treed DLM.
-In a grow proposal, a terminal node becomes an internal node and the corresponding treed DLM is eliminated and replaced by two new treed DLMs at the new modifier tree terminal nodes.
-For each new terminal node, a new treed DLM is drawn from the tree prior.
-Likewise for a prune proposal, an internal node becomes a terminal node.
-In this case the two existing treed DLMs are discarded and a new treed DLM is drawn from the tree prior.
-During a change or swap step in the modifier tree the terminal nodes retain the same treed DLM.
-To account for the potential change in dimensionality during modifier tree updates we integrate over all terminal node effects, $\delta_{abc}$, and model variance, $\sigma^2$.
-The update can then proceed with a MH step similar to that used in previous BART implementations.
+In the nested tree HDLM, each terminal node of the modifier tree has a unique treed DLM structure.
+In a grow proposal, a terminal node becomes an internal node and the corresponding treed DLM structure is eliminated and replaced by two new treed DLM structures at the new modifier tree terminal nodes.
+For each new terminal node, a new treed DLM structure is drawn from the tree prior.
+Conversely for a prune proposal, an internal node becomes a terminal node.
+In this case the two existing treed DLM structures are discarded and a new treed DLM structure is drawn from the tree prior.
+During a change or swap step in the modifier tree the terminal nodes retain the same treed DLM structure.